Interested in Booking A Cheap Business or First Class Ticket To Europe?

 - Europe is the world’s second smallest continent.

-- Approximately 700 million people live in Europe.
+- Approximately 700 million people reside in this continent.

-- The ten most charitable countries in the world are European.
+- The ten most charitable countries worldwide are European.

-- Many believe that Europe was named after Europa, a Phoenician princess in Greek Mythology.
+- Many believe the continent was named after Europa, a Phoenician princess in Greek Mythology.

 - The largest country in Europe is Russia.